 Raising your deductible can save money

-One way to save money on a homeowners or auto insurance policy is to raise the deductible so, if you’re shopping for insurance, ask about the options for deductibles when comparing policies.
+One way to save money on a homeowners or auto insurance policy is to raise the deductible.
+So, if you’re shopping for insurance, ask about the options for deductibles when comparing policies.
 Increasing the dollar deductible from $200 to $500 on your auto insurance can reduce collision and comprehensive coverage premium costs.
 Going to a $1,000 deductible may save you even more!
-Most homeowners and renters insurers offer a minimum $500 or $1,000 deductible.
-Raising the deductible to more than $1,000 can save on the cost of the policy, but remember, that in the event of loss you’ll be responsible for the deductible, so make sure that you’re comfortable with the amount chosen.
+Most homeowners and renters insurers offer a minimum $500 or $1,000.
+Raising it to more than $1,000 can save on the cost of the policy.
+But remember, that in the event of loss you’ll be responsible for the deductible, so make sure that you’re comfortable with the amount chosen.

 Do I have to pay a deductible every time I make a claim?